bahmutov/cypress-examples/docs/recipes/minimatch-unit-tests.md

 Using Cypress Command Log to see the commands and their arguments is so convenient during debugging, I am using them to even run unit tests.

+📺 Watch this recipe explained in the video [Minimatch Unit Tests Inside Cypress](https://youtu.be/xQ5HRmzxEkQ).

 <!-- fiddle Minimatch example -->

 For example, we can use built-in Chai assertions to see them in the Command Log